Explore the registry

 For example:

-To see which registry URL is currently configured:
+To see which registry (URL or path) is currently configured:

 If no custom registry is configured, this command indicates that the built-in registry is being used.